karatelabs/karate/README.md

 So when you use the combination of `callonce` in a `Background`, you can indeed get the same effect as using a [`@BeforeClass`](http://junit.sourceforge.net/javadoc/org/junit/BeforeClass.html) annotation, and you can find examples in the [karate-demo](karate-demo), such as this one: [`callonce.feature`](karate-demo/src/test/java/demo/callonce/call-once.feature).

 ## `eval`
-### Execute arbitrary JavaScript
-Use this only as a last resort !
-Conditional logic is especially not recommended within test scripts because [tests should be deterministic](https://martinfowler.com/articles/nonDeterminism.html).
+This is for evaluating arbitrary JavaScript and you are advised to use this only as a last resort !
+Conditional logic is not recommended especially within test scripts because [tests should be deterministic](https://martinfowler.com/articles/nonDeterminism.html).

-But there are a couple of situations this comes in handy:
+But there are a couple of situations where this comes in handy:
 * you *really* don't need to assign a result to a variable
 * statements in the `if` form (also see [conditional logic](#conditional-logic))